Holiday World & Splashin’ Safari to go cashless in 2023 - NewsBreak

 “We’re always looking for ways to improve our Guests’ experience,” says Leah Koch-Blumhardt, Director of Communications and Fourth-Generation Owner.
 “Every day, our Food & Beverage Team serves tens of thousands of people lunch in just about 3 hours.
 Small changes, such as removing slower cash transactions, can make a huge difference in our service time.”

 The park will accept Discover, Master Card, Visa, Holicash, and the new ReadyCARD pre-paid gift cards.
-All locations in the parks will accept credit cards, apple pay, Google pay, Holicash, and ReadyCARD.Holiday World offers free preschooler admission in 2023 season pass lineup
+All locations in the parks will accept credit cards, apple pay, Google pay, Holicash, and ReadyCARD.Liz Cheney trolls Kari Lake for losing Arizona governor’s race: ‘You’re welcome’

 For guests who prefer cash, five cash-to-card kiosk locations will be available at the front gate and throughout the park.
 The ReadyCARD service is completely anonymous and free, and the cards can be used outside of the park anywhere most credit cards are accepted.
 Guests can learn more about loading cash on a card by visiting the Holiday World website .